natalieagus/natalieagus.github.io/50002/problem_set_1.md

-1. Someone in the group suggests that they can just use a die and throw it 10 times to get the random number required for the game.
+**(b).** Someone in the group suggests that they can just use a die and throw it 10 times to get the random number required for the game.
 This way, they don't have to deal with carrying so many dice.
 The game began and then he proceeded with throwing the die.
-His first 3 throws are: 1, 3, and 4.
-How many bits of information has been given so far?
-Give your answer in 3 decimal places.
+His first 3 throws are: 1, 3, and 4. **How many bits of information has been given so far?** Give your answer in 3 decimal places.